 3.4.
 In respect of the Trial covered by this Agreement, the Parties acknowledge that they have complied with the provisions of Article 7 of the Regulation as well as Article 6, Paragraph 4 of Legislative Decree no. 52 of 14 May 2019, as amended by Article 11-bis of Law no. 77 of 17 July 2020, converting Legislative Decree no. 34 of 19 May 2020 (“Decreto Rilancio”).

 3.5.
-If the relationship between the Principal Investigator and the Institution ends for any reason, the Institution will inform the Sponsor in writing, indicating the name of a replacement and reporting it in the European electronic database.
+If the relationship between the Principal Investigator and the Institution ends for any reason, the Institution will inform the Sponsor in writing, indicating the name of a replacement.Sponsor must report it in the European electronic database.
 The name of a replacement must be approved by the Sponsor and the competent Ethics Committee.
 The Institution guarantees that the new Principal Investigator is qualified to continue the Trial, accept the terms and conditions of this Agreement, and agree to respect the Protocol when executing the Trial.
 Pending approval of the substantial amendment for the change of Principal Investigator, the Investigator indicated by the Institution shall carry out the necessary continuity in the Trial activities.
 If the Sponsor does not intend to accept the name of the replacement proposed by the Institution, or if the Institution does not suggest a substitute, the Sponsor may terminate this Agreement by the provisions of Article 7.

 3.6.
-Before starting the Trial, the Principal Investigator shall obtain the informed consent of the patient or his/her legal representative, by the current laws on clinical trials, as well as the consent for the processing of personal data by the current Italian and EU rules on data protection, as specified in Article 11 below.
+Before starting the Trial, the Principal Investigator shall obtain the informed consent of the patient or his/her legal representative, by the current laws on clinical trials and, if applicable, the consent for the processing of personal data by the current Italian and EU rules on data protection, as specified in Article 11 below.

 3.7.
 The Principal Investigator is obliged to register and document, in detail, all adverse events and serious adverse events and report them to the Sponsor within the terms established by current legislation.
 Furthermore, the Principal Investigator has to provide any other clinical information indicated in the Protocol (e.g., pregnancy) that is directly or indirectly related to the execution of the Trial, by the provisions of the Protocol, the rules of Good Clinical Practice and the laws applicable to pharmacovigilance and clinical drugs trials.